ietf-wg-asdf/SDF/sdf.md

 ## sdfObject

-An sdfObject is equivalent to an sdfThing with the exception and is included to ensure backwards compatability with ealier versions of SDF.
+An sdfObject is syntactically equivalent to an sdfThing but has a different semantic meaning.
+It models components or features (like a switch or a single socket of an outlet strip) instead of complete Things.

-The sdfObject definition will eventually be removed in a later version.
+Similar to sdfThings, sdfObjects allow for nesting, creating arbitrarily complex models.

 The qualities of sdfObject are shown above in {{sdfthingqual}}.